-Want to watch 'Through the Olive Trees' in the comfort of your own home?
-Hunting down a streaming service to buy, rent, download, or watch the Abbas Kiarostami-directed movie via subscription can be confusing, so we here at Moviefone want to do the work for you.
+Can’t wait to see 'Through the Olive Trees' right from your couch?
+Hunting down a streaming service to buy, rent, download, or view the Abbas Kiarostami-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Through the Olive Trees' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Through the Olive Trees' right now, here are some specifics about the CiBy 2000, Kiarostami Foundation, Farabi Cinema drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Through the Olive Trees' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Through the Olive Trees' right now, here are some details about the CiBy 2000, Kiarostami Foundation, Farabi Cinema drama flick.

-You probably already know what the movie's about, but just in case...
+Ready to dive into the plot?
 Here's the plot: "When the actor in a scene for his film Life And Nothing More… has to quit, a film director casts another man for the part.
 However, complications arise since the man and the woman who was cast for the scene know each other."

-'Through the Olive Trees' is currently available to rent, purchase, or stream via subscription on Google Play Movies, Fandango At Home, Amazon Video, Apple TV, YouTube, and Criterion Channel .
+'Through the Olive Trees' is currently available to rent, purchase, or stream via subscription on Apple TV, Google Play Movies, Fandango At Home, Prime Video, Criterion Channel, and YouTube .

 Watch 'Through the Olive Trees' Online